G-WYWB04REWY

 • Utilize data from the Diversity, Equity and Inclusion (DEI) Audit to ensure the quality of school life.

-1. Redesigned the DEI Team's web presence to more fully and accurately communicate the school's DEI efforts and initiatives to all members of the community.
+1. Redesigned the DEI Team's web presence to more fully and accurately communicate the School's DEI efforts and initiatives to all members of the community.

 2. Engaged in proactive and sustained dialogue with various groups who have expressed the need for greater inclusion in our community (including alumni groups, parents of African American students, parents of LGBTQIA+ students, and parents of Jewish American students).
 Dialogue has resulted in programming (such as our Jewish American Heritage Month, Black History Month, and upcoming Pride Month convocations).